bonitasoft/bonita-doc/md/BonitaBPM_platform_setup.md

 <a id="update_platform_conf" />

-## Update Bonita BPM Platform configuration or licenses
+## Update Bonita BPM Platform configuration or licenses  (`pull` and `push` commands)

 If you want to modify the configuration or update a license in an already initialized Bonita BPM Platform, you must use the *Platform setup tool* as follows:

    1. Stop Bonita BPM Platform (optional)
    2. If not already done, update the `database.properties` of the *Platform setup tool* to point to the database used by Bonita BPM Platform.
    3. Run `setup.sh pull` or `setup.bat pull` from the tool.
-It will get the current configuration and put it in the `platform_conf/current` folder.
+It will extract the current configuration from database and put it in the `platform_conf/current` folder.
    4. Modify the configuration files inside the `platform_conf/current` folder according to your needs.
-   5. If you are updating your license file, put it inside `platform_conf/licenses`, along with the existing ones.
+   5. (Subscriptions only) If you are updating your license file, put it inside `platform_conf/licenses`, along with the existing ones.
 If some retrieved license files are not valid anymore, you can remove them, to delete them from the database when pushed.
-   6. Run `setup.sh push` or `setup.bat push` from the tool.
+   6. Run `setup.sh push` or `setup.bat push` from the tool to update the configuration in the database.
-   7. Start Bonita BPM Platform.
+   7. (Re-)Start Bonita BPM Platform.

 ::: warning